How histamine intolerance affects your running

 - Freeze any leftovers instead of storing them in the fridge.

 - Consider alternative race and training fuel.
 Energy bars and gels have preservatives that can increase histamine levels.
-Consider making your own healthy energy bars from scratch that you can freeze and pop out for race day.
+Consider making your healthy energy bars from scratch that you can freeze and pop out for race day.

 - For severe cases, carry a stash of Benadryl and H1/H2 blockers (like Allegra and Zantac) for the onset of symptoms.

-If symptoms are severe, don’t run through them – seek medical help.
+If symptoms of histamine intolerance are severe, don’t run through them – seek medical help.
 There are other conditions out there with similar symptoms, such as Mast Cell Activation Syndrome and Mastocytosis, which can cause excess release of histamine and other chemicals to the point of triggering anaphylactic shock.
 A consult with an allergist or immunologist is a great starting point to ensure that you’re managing all of the possible factors in your symptoms.